johanthoren/kjv/README.md

 Read the Word of God from your terminal

-Forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but with the Apocrypha added.
+Forked by LukeSmithxyz from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but with the Apocrypha added.
+Forked from LukeSmithxyz for the only purpose of spreading access in case of account deletions etc.

 ## Usage